BizzAppDev-Systems/connector-woocommerce/connector_woo_product/README.rst

   - Enable the import functionality in connector_woo_product to transfer products from Woocommerce to Odoo.
   - Handle mapping of product data at time of Import Products.
   - Added "import_products_from_date" field at backend level which implements the functionality of import from date which helps to get the updated product according to selected date.
-  - Implemented import Attribute and import category at time of import product.
+  - Implemented import Attribute and import categories at time of import product.
 * Import of Product Attribute:
   - Enable the import functionality in connector_woo_product to transfer product Attributes from Woocommerce to Odoo.
   * Import of Product Attribute Value:
   - Enable the import functionality in connector_woo_product to transfer product Attributes Value from Woocommerce to Odoo.
   - Handle mapping of product attribute data at time of Import Products.
-* Import of Product Category:
+* Import of Product Categories:
   - Enable the import functionality in connector_woo_product to transfer product Categories from Woocommerce to Odoo.
-  - Handle mapping of product category data at time of Import Products.
+  - Handle mapping of product categories data at time of Import Products.

 **Known issues/Roadmap**